Finance and Scholarships

 Step 4: Apply for External Scholarships

 Funding sources are available to qualified students pursuing study abroad; however, students need to plan early.
 When applying for grants and scholarship, there are often requirements such as evidence of extra curricular activities, letters of reference, and writing samples which entail additional time to complete.
-The Global Education office has gathered a list of some of the local, regional, and national scholarships available to students studying abroad.
+The Global Education Office has gathered a list of some of the local, regional, and national scholarships available to students studying abroad.
 This information can be found on the Saint Mary's Portal.

 Step 5: Complete a Budget Worksheet